thaider/Tweeki/README.md

 and scales down to display beautifully on hand-held devices like tablets and smartphones.

-You can see an instance of Tweeki in action at the project's homepage http://tweeki.thai-land.at/
+You can see an instance of Tweeki in action at the project's website http://tweeki.thai-land.at/

 ## Get started